Skip to main content

 A Public Service From Sentinel Silver

-The Maryland Senior Scam Hub is provided free to every older adult in Maryland, every family member who loves them, and every trusted anchor who serves them.
-Sentinel Silver, LLC — Maryland's First Older Adult Think Tank, Technology Institute & Consumer Protection Hub — is headquartered at the Fletcher Business Incubator, Hagerstown Community College.
+The Maryland Scam Prevention Hub serves every older adult in Maryland, every family member who loves them, and every trusted anchor who serves them.
+Sentinel Silver, LLC, Maryland's First Older Adult Think Tank, Technology Institute, and Consumer Protection Hub, operates from the Fletcher Business Incubator at Hagerstown Community College.